‘Jane The Virgin’ Confirms Michael Is Dead, Will Fans Now Stop Watching?

 That sound you hear is the sound of a million hearts breaking as Jane the Virgin fans mourn Michael.

-But according to Bustle, this was a death that — while shocking — had to happen.
+However, according to Bustle, this was a death that — while shocking — had to happen.

-The outlet spoke to show runner Jennie Urman, who explained that Michael’s death was not only a foregone conclusion, it was something that was planned for a long time.
+The outlet spoke to showrunner Jennie Urman, who explained that Michael’s death was not only a foregone conclusion, it was something that was planned for a long time.

 “It was also a decision made very early on, when I thought about our story as a whole.
 And even in season one, I knew it would be a hard thing to actually do, which is why there was a line (which many of you noticed) about how Michael would never stop loving Jane.
 And the Narrator confirmed, ‘For as long as Michael lived, until he drew his very last breath, he never did.’
 Honestly, I put that line into the script at the last minute to hold our feet to the fire, to make sure we went through with it.
 Because even back then, the writers could all see the magic of Jane and Michael together.
 Not to mention Rogelio and Michael!”